0xDigitalOil/panama-dao/templates/vote/description.md

-# My DAO Governance
+# Panama DAO Governance

-Edit your voting description in the `templates/vote/description.md` file
+Pitiguays govern the Panama DAO.
+Pitiguays can vote on proposals or delegate their vote to a third party.
+A minimum of 1 Pitigay is required to submit proposals.